Joshua 11 – The Northern Canaanite Armies Defeated

 i.
 Significantly, Israel faced the Anakim last, only after God had trained them in battle and in working with Him through the months of conquest.

 ii.
-When Israel refused to enter Canaan out of a fear of the Anakim, they did not realize that God would so guide events that they would face this most difficult challenge last.
-God knows how to manage the battles in our life.
+When Israel refused to enter Canaan out of fear of the Anakim, they did not realize that God would so guide events that they would face this most difficult challenge last.
+God knows how to manage the battles in our lives.

 iii.
 And we must allow God to manage those battles.
 All too often we are convinced that we must go out and fight the Anakim first, when God would have us face them last.

 c.
 They remained only in Gaza, in Gath, and in Ashdod: The Anakim remained only in these coastal cities occupied by the Philistines.
 The giant Goliath comes from the city of Gath some five hundred years later (1 Samuel 17:4).

 3. (23) Complete victory, and the land rests from war.

 So Joshua took the whole land, according to all that the LORD had said to Moses; and Joshua gave it as an inheritance to Israel according to their divisions by their tribes.
 Then the land rested from war.

 a.
 So Joshua took the whole land: This brings us to another section of the book of Joshua.
 The power of the Canaanite kings within the land has been crushed, and in this sense, Joshua took the whole land.
 Yet, not every small town and village had been conquered and occupied.
 That was up to each individual tribe to do in the land that was apportioned to them.

 b.
 Then the land rested from war: The end of this phase of conquest was a greater invitation to the tribes to cooperate with God.